Siege of Ochakov (1788): Before the siege

 Potemkin maintained correspondence with Suvorov, treating him with favor and trust; he reported political news, sent samples of variable weapons and equipment, congratulated him on holidays.
 Once he sent him his greatcoat, asking him to wear it instead of a dressing gown.
 There were very good relations between them.
 Among other things, he subordinated rowboats to Suvorov, the command of which he entrusted to Prince Nassau-Siegen.
 Initially, the Russian fleet was far inferior in strength to Turkey and consisted of light ships.

 Encounter

 The first combat was on May 31 (O.S.
 20 May), with the arrival of the Turkish navy off Ochakov coast.
 The Russian flotilla lost a double-sloop, a reconnaissance vessel sent from Glubokaya to Kinburn, which was surrounded and attacked while attempting to retreat.
 The sloop's commander, Captain Lieutenant Osten-Sacken, ordered the crew to save themselves by swimming and blew it up along with himself.
-There is information, not reliable as per historian Alexander Petrushevsky's claim, that the Turkish ship that had grappled with the sloop was also blown up and that this heroic act brought panic to the Turks.
+There is information—historian Alexander Petrushevsky considered it unreliable—that the Turkish ship grappled with the sloop was also blown up and that this heroic act brought panic to the Turks.
 Be that as it may, the Turkish fleet remained inactive until 18 June (O.S.
 7 June).

+A heated battle ensued on 18 June, which ended late at night with failure for the Turks.
+Two of their ships were blown up, a third caught fire, and 18 were damaged.
+Russian losses were negligible, the number of damaged ships is unknown.
+Nassau's rowing flotilla was instrumental in the battle and Admiral Jones own report to Potemkin described the following: